Lolarad/Runlolarun/README.md

 This code now adjusts the attitude matrices to account for time travel.
 The exp function is used to multiply the attitude matrices by a complex number that represents the time travel

-# Alow Charlotte and Sarah Henaly as myself to travel in time
+# Alow Beethoven as myself to travel in time

 *Non-Government Usage Agreement**